Charles Augustus Wheaton: Minnesota (1860-1882)

 In 1864 Wheaton sold the flour mill to Captain Jesse Ames and his sons, John and Adelbert.
 Ames and the Archibalds perfected flour milling processes that produced what was recognized as the best flour in the nation with higher yields at the mills.
 The Ames Mill was the basis of the Malt-O-Meal company.

-In 1866, Wheaton was elected to the House of the Minnesota State Legislature, where he served one term, from 1867-1868.
+In 1866, Wheaton was elected to the House of the Minnesota State Legislature, where he served one term, from 1867 to 1868.
 That same year, Wheaton and Charles M. Goodsell each gave a 10 acre plot of land to the fledgling Northfield College to establish the college campus just north of the main part of town.

 Wheaton later became editor of the Northfield Standard newspaper and later the Rice County Journal, long considered one of the first and finest weekly newspapers published in the Midwest in the 1800s.
 He regularly wrote a column, "Sunday's Doings," that reviewed the sermons of local ministers.
 He also reported on congregations, noting the attendance (or lack) of prominent church members.
 To prepare his column, Wheaton visited up to three local churches on any given Sunday.